-1. On the client, edit the SUDOELS file:
+1. On the client, edit the sudoers file:

-Grant Sudo access to the user by adding this line at the end of the Sudoers file.
+Grant sudo access to the user by adding this line at the end of the sudoers file.
 Replace <user> with the name of the user that is bootstrapping the client in the Web UI: